 - Not as technical as other jackets

-For a sleek, comfortable, warm, and waterproof jacket, the Salomon Brilliant Insulated Jacket won’t disappoint.
-With a 20k/20k waterproof and breathability rating, you can count on complete dryness in snow, rain, or sleet.
-The inner mesh lining makes it highly ventilated.
-It remains lightweight despite the generous layer of synthetic insulation.
+For a stylish, comfortable, warm and waterproof jacket, the Fonction Insulated Jacket from Rossignol won't disappoint.
+Its 20k/20k waterproof/breathable rating means you can count on it being fully waterproof in the snow, while the inner mesh lining keeps it very breathable.
+The jacket remains lightweight despite the generous layer of synthetic PrimaLoft insulation.

 - Tailored fit